hjuergens/freemarker-maven-plugin/README.md

 # Intro

-If you are familiar with maven you already now the interpolation task.
+If you are familiar with maven you already know the interpolation task.

 This Maven plugin Integrates FreeMarker in a maven build.